-Great Seal State Park is a 1682 acre park located in Southern Ohio.
-It is filled with beautiful scenery, hiking trails, a campground and more!
+Great Seal State Park is a 1682-acre park located in Chillicothe, Southeastern Ohio.
+It is filled with beautiful scenery, hiking trails, a campground, and more!

 Visit Great Seal State Park

 Great Seal State Park is known for its hills.
-The hills there are the actual ones depicted on the Great Seal of Ohio!
-That is how the park got its name!
+The hills here were the inspiration for the Great Seal of the State of Ohio, and that is how the park got its name!
 There is literally something for everyone to do at Great Seal State Park.
-You can hike, bike, horseback ride, play disc golf, camp and lots more!
+You can hike, bike, horseback ride, play disc golf, camp, and lots more!

 Camping at Great Seal State Park

 The Great Seal State Park Campground offers only primitive camping sites.
-This means there is no electricity at the sites.
-The campground at Great Seal State Park has 15 sites.
+This means there is no electricity or running water at the sites.
+The campground has 15 sites.
 They also have horse picket lines (or tie lines) located behind 10 of the 15 sites.
 The campground does have drinking water and vault latrines available.
-There is a playground and a shelter house at Great Seal State Park campground.
-Pets are permitted with campers.
-Reservations are able to be made up to six month in advance by calling the Great Seal State Park Campground office at 866-644-6727.
+There is a playground and a shelter house at the campground.
+Campers can bring their pets.
+Reservations can be made up to six months in advance by calling the Great Seal State Park Campground office at 866-644-6727.

 Disc Golf at Great Seal State Park

-If you love disc golf aka frisbee golf you can enjoy a day on their 18 hole course located near the Ireland picnic area at Great Seal State Park.
-Be sure to bring your own equipment because there are no rental options there.
+If you love disc golf aka frisbee golf you can enjoy a day on the 18-hole course located near the Ireland picnic area.
+Be sure to bring your own equipment because there are no rental options available.
 There is no fee to play a round of disc golf.
-You can print out a Great Seal State Park Disc Golf Course map, here.
+You can print out a Great Seal State Park Disc Golf Course map.

 Picnicking at Great Seal State Park

-There are three main picnic areas at Great Seal State Park.
+There are three main picnic areas.
 All areas have tables and grills.
 The areas are all in separate areas of the park.
 Be sure to pack a cooler of snacks and water and enjoy some time at the picnic area.

 Reservable Shelter Houses at Great Seal State Park

-There are two reservable shelters at Great Seal State Park.
-Ireland Shelter has a non-electric fireplace, charcoal grill and twelve picnic tables.
+There are two reservable shelters, Ireland Shelter has a non-electric fireplace, charcoal grill, and twelve picnic tables.
 The maximum number of people that can fit in the Ireland Shelter is 50.
-This shelter is close to all the fun: trails, playgrounds and disc golf.
+This shelter is close to all the fun: trails, playgrounds, and disc golf.
 There are vault restrooms nearby.

-We are huge fans of the storybrook trails located throughout Ohio.
-Storybrook trails are a great way for families to enjoy learning outdoors together!
-Storybrook trails have signs to read as you walk about the easy hike.
+We are huge fans of the storybook trails located throughout Ohio.
+Storybook trails are an excellent way for families to enjoy learning outdoors together!
+Storybook trails have signs to read as you walk along the easy hike.
 The signs tell the story!

-At Great Seal State Park, the storybrook trail is located near the Ireland Picnic shelter parking lot.
-The storybrook presented along the trail changes throughout the year.
+The storybook trail is located near the Ireland Picnic Shelter parking lot.
+The storybook presented along the trail changes throughout the year.
 So be sure to come back and visit often!

 Trails at Great Seal State Park

 There are more than 23 miles of trails available to hikers and walkers.
-You will get a variety of terrain at Great Seal State Park.
-It varies from rolling hills to steep hills.
-Some of the trails are strenuous so you are advised to condition for these trails.
+The terrain varies from rolling hills to steep hills.
+Some of the trails are strenuous so it is best to condition for these trails.

-If you have a mountain bike or horse, be sure to check which of the 17 miles of trails you are allowed to use.
-They are multiple purpose trails.
+If you have a mountain bike or horse, check which of the 17 miles of trails you can use.
+They are multiple-purpose trails.